First, make sure that you check the following:

 - Activate "overwrite raspberry configuration"

-- In the "raspberry configuration file" field, enter the following line:
+- In the "raspberry configuration file" field, enter ONE the following lines (one should work) :

 - Click the "Save" button.
 After a while, your Raspberry will reboot.

-If the above does not work, try getting another HDMI cable.
+If the above does not work (any of the two lines suggested), try getting another HDMI cable.